daniel-wrench/reynolds_scales_project/README.md

 - Spectral breakscale frequencies seem to small, therefore timescales too big, therefore Re_tb too small.
 But indeed breakscale is still "a few times larger" than di, which is what we would expect (Leamon1998b)

 ## Future statistical analysis
+- Note that for mfi data, it is more recent (2022) data that has version numbers less than 5
+- This is not the case of 3dp data, which has large numbers of v02 and v05 data.
+For this data, v04 stands out as having high % missing: perhaps including all those with 100% missing.

 - Thorough outlier and error analysis for both scales and the final Re estimate.
 Investigate anomalous slopes $q_k$.
 Check Excel and sort by these values to get problem timestamps.

 - Add vector velocities to params.py script, anticipating switch to PSP data